• Skip to primary navigation

 • Pistou is pretty much a nut-free pesto.
 It's made with garlic, plenty of fresh basil, olive oil and freshly grated parmesan.
 It adds such a unique flavor to this soup, every time I make this recipe, the first bite brings me right back to France.
 This recipe is so incredibly delicious!

 • This soup is filling and nutritious providing a range of vitamins and minerals.
 It's also a satisfying lower calorie recipe.
 You get many vegetables, a legume filled with fiber and protein, a little pasta for a starchy carbohydrate, and olive oil as a healthy fat.
+Some other of my favorite veggie soups are this potato cauliflower leek soup, and butternut squash soup.

 • It's customizable and great for meal-prep!
 While specific veggies are present in the traditional Provençal soup, you can absolutely use any vegetables to your liking.
 And it stores really well, making it a great meal-prep option for a quick lunch or dinner.